zpoint/CPython-Internals/BasicObject/dict/dict.md

 #### hash collisions and delete

-how pyrthon handle hash collisions in dict object?
+how cpython handle hash collisions in dict object?
 Instead of depending on a good hash function, python uses "perturb" strategy, let's read some source code and have a try

 	j = ((5*j) + 1) mod 2**i